Andrews54757/light-batch/README.md

+# UPDATE:
+As of Jan 13 2021, [fabric-carpet#654](https://github.com/gnembon/fabric-carpet/pull/654) has been sucessfully merged into carpetmod.
+Since the functionality of this mod has been added to carpet, this mod is now archived and will no longer be supported.

+Still, those who may want to keep using this mod may do so even with an updated carpet mod (they are not incompatible).

 # LightBatch

 Dumb mod to test different task batch sizes for light engine.
 Adds /lightbatch command.
 Higher batch numbers seem to let light engine keep up.